Types of forces, weight, turning effects and moments, the principle of moments, levers, centre of gravity, stability, and Hooke's Law.

 The perpendicular distance matters.
 If a force is applied parallel to the moment arm, it produces no turning effect.

 Clockwise moments and anticlockwise moments are distinguished by direction.
-The principle of moments states that for an object in equilibrium:

 A uniform metre rule has its centre at the 50 cm mark and is balanced on a fulcrum at the 60 cm mark.
 A mass of 0.24 kg hangs from the 100 cm end.
 Find the weight of the metre rule.